KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MicrosoftToDo by thobach](https://github.com/thobach/MMM-MicrosoftToDo)

 1. Recommendation: Found `uses: actions/checkout@v3` in file `codeql.yml`: Replace it with v4.
+2. Recommendation: Found `uses: actions/checkout@v2` in file `node.js.yml`: Replace it with v4.
-2. Typo: Found `Magic Mirror` in file `README.MD`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `README.MD`: Replace it with `MagicMirror²`.
-3. Recommendation: Replace eslintrc by new flat config.
+4. Recommendation: Replace eslintrc by new flat config.
-4. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-MieleAtHome by SAR71](https://github.com/SAR71/MMM-MieleAtHome)